danielkruse/tensorflow-sandbox/README.md

 ## Dependencies

+Tested using
-Tested using Ubuntu 18.04 and Python 3.6.9
+* Ubuntu 18.04 with Python 3.6.9

-Check if this is still valid by checking [Installing Tensorflow using pip](https://www.tensorflow.org/install/pip)
+* Windows 10 with Python 3.7.9

 This code uses Tensorflow >= 2.4

+Validate the following steps by checking [Installing Tensorflow using pip](https://www.tensorflow.org/install/pip)

 *Make sure to use* `python3` *in place of* `python` *if multiple installations of* `python` *are installed on your system*